Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 Where can I get more information about the project?

-Please visit our APPRISE FFX webpage or your state/territory department of health.
+Please visit our APPRISE FFX webpage.

 If you are not participating in the project and would like to know more please contact us at firstname.lastname@example.org